Childcare in Chalets

 Skiing is the perfect family holiday.
 A holiday for all of the family to enjoy together, often three generations share and enjoy the experience.
 Alpine Action does not offer Childcare Facilities in-house.
 We feel that childcare is something best left to qualified professionals.

-Chalets are more relaxing for families than hotels, where parents are constantly worried that their brood will upset fellow guests, or self-catering apartments, where most of someone’s holiday will be spent shopping, cooking and clearing up.
+Chalets are far more relaxing for families than hotels, where parents are constantly worried that their brood will upset fellow guests or in a self-catered apartment where most of the holiday, someone will be spending their time shopping, cooking and clearing up.

 A successful family ski holiday is one of the best experiences you can participate in.
 However the wrong decision or plan can lead to disaster.
 We strongly recommend that you read the following and if you are in any doubt please contact Dionne Heasman in the UK office who has taken her child as a small baby and toddler in the last few years for some honest and helpful advice.